AIPowerGrid/comfy-bridge/README.md

 - ✅ Verifies Docker is installed
 - ✅ Ensures Docker is running
 - ✅ Validates your configuration
+- ✅ Builds the desktop app (if Node.js is installed)
+- ✅ Creates a desktop shortcut for easy access

 ### Step 4: Select Models 🎨

+**Option A: Use the Desktop App (Recommended - Created Automatically!)**
+1. Look for **"AI Power Grid Manager"** shortcut on your desktop
+2. Double-click to launch (no browser needed!)
+3. Browse available models (filter by your GPU's VRAM)
+4. Click **Download** for models you want to host
+5. Wait for downloads to complete
+6. Click **"Start Hosting"** → You're earning! 🎉

+**Option B: Use the Web Interface**
 1. Open **http://localhost:5000** in your browser
 2. Browse available models (filter by your GPU's VRAM)
 3. Click **Download** for models you want to host
 4. Wait for downloads to complete
 5. Click **"Start Hosting"** → You're earning! 🎉

+> 💡 **Note:** The desktop app is automatically built and a shortcut is created when you run the start script.
+If the shortcut wasn't created, you can still use the web interface!

 ---